AmaZulu royal house mourns death of Princess Thembi

-Princess Thembi Zulu-Ndlovu, one of the key members of the AmaZulu royal house, who was challenging AmaZulu king MisuZulu kaZwelithini’s ascendancy to the throne has died.
+Princess Thembi Zulu-Ndlovu, one of the key members of the AmaZulu royal house, was challenging AmaZulu king MisuZulu kaZwelithini’s ascendancy to the throne has died.

 Zulu-Ndlovu was the sister to the late King Zwelithini kaBhekuZulu and aunt to reigning king MisuZulu.